-Over the past few years I have been using Google Analytics, Clicky, Piwik in combination with WordPress Stats while working on WordPress websites.
-Yes, when looking to the numbers recorded at all the tracking applications, they are different and this made me to look and take deep dive in order to fix the issues.
-Also, my primary dashboard is configured in Google Analytics which shows all the relevant information at single look.
+Over the past few years, I have been using Google Analytics, Clicky, Piwik in combination with WordPress Stats while working on WordPress hosted websites.
+Yes, when looking to the numbers recorded at all the tracking applications, they are different and this made me look and take deep dive in order to fix the issues.
+Also, my primary dashboard is configured in Google Analytics which shows all the relevant information at a single look.

 Now, while I was checking around and debugging the Analytics report I had to make sure that own people aren’t skewing these Google Analytics data.